ACatWalks/HouseCall-FE/README.md

 *   email.
 This is a string that the user can use as a username for login purposes.
 *   password.
 This is a string that enables user authentication.
 *   symptoms.
 This is an enum that tracks patient symtoms.
+*   role.
+This is set to "Patient".
+*   chats.
+This is an array of all chats the patient has had.

 ### Doctor
 *   id.
 This is a serial and the primary key to refer to doctors in the database.